 Higher Ed Representative: Kent Willmann

 Kent serves the board as the Higher Education Liaison, and has worked on the board for ten years.
 He taught social studies in St. Vrain for more than thirty years.
 For the last nine years, Kent has been in the School of Education at CU - Boulder preparing the next generation of social studies teachers.
-Too, he works as a trainer/curriculum writer for Lessons on Local Government and as co-director of the Boulder County Latino History Project, and is a past member of the Board of Directors for the Colorado Education Association.
-Kent enjoys photography, travel and poker in his spare time.
+He works as a trainer/curriculum writer for Lessons on Local Government and is a past member of the Board of Directors for the Colorado Education Association.
+Kent enjoys photography, college hoops, travel and poker in his spare time.

 A social studies teacher since 1983, Anton has been teaching in the International Baccalaureate Program (IB) program at William J. Palmer High School in Colorado Springs since 1992.
 While a majority of his career at Palmer has been teaching in the IB program, he is the Advanced Placement (AP) coordinator for Palmer.
 Anton helps to sponsor the Gay-Straight-Trans Alliance at school and enjoys the diversity and history of the school.
 He has been a member of the CCSS board for the past 20 years and have served in a variety of capacities including president.
-Additionally, Anton serves as the National Council for the Social Studies vice-president, and will serve as president in 2021.
+Additionally, Anton serves as the National Council for the Social Studies president for the 2021-22 school year.
 When not teaching and leading, he loves white-water rafting, reading, cooking and bicycling.
 He is also a men's lacrosse official and officiates college, high school and youth lacrosse games.

 Kara Casini hails originally from Chicago, Illinois.
 She attended Millikin University in Decatur, Illinois and graduated Summa Cum Laude with degrees in history and social science secondary education.
 While living in Illinois, Kara worked at the First Division Museum at Cantigny Park as a Public Program Coordinator/Museum Education then later left to teach AP US History, Advanced US History, and Sociology in the Chicago suburbs.
 In 2014, Kara and her husband left the hustle and bustle of Chicago and traded it in for the Rocky Mountains!
 Kara currently works within Cherry Creek School District at Eaglecrest High School teaching AP Human Geography and World History/World Geography.
 Professionally, Kara has presented her research at the Illinois State Historical Society Annual Symposium, the Council for American Studies Education Annual Conference, the Colorado Council for Social Studies Conference, and the National Council for Social Studies Conference!
 This past year, Kara wrote an AP Human Geography test bank for Colorado Geographic Alliance and it will later be offered for purchase through National Council for Geographic Education.
 Kara has her master’s degree in integrated curriculum with an emphasis in instructional leadership.
 She has been a board member of CCSS since September of 2017.
 She has served on the conference committee and represented CCSS as a House of Delegates member at the annual NCSS conference.
 In her spare time, Kara enjoys hiking, skiing, and spending time with her husband and their two year old Australian Shepherd named Kaia.